Clayton Lengel-Zigich, Roy van de Water, Derek Neighbors and Jade Meskill discuss the next item in the Gangplank Manifesto: boldness over assurance.

 Then your lizard brain talks you out of it, tells you that you shouldn’t do it or that you’re not good enough to do it, that sort of thing.

 What we tend to do is, we tend to go around and try to get assurance from other people that It’s going to be OK.
 Not until we have enough of that currency of assurance do we actually execute.
-This is same like, “Just go out and execute it, and if it’s a right thing, it will be awesome, if not, that’s OK.
+This is saying, “Just go out and execute it, and if it’s a right thing, it will be awesome, if not, that’s OK.
 People will support you.”

 It doesn’t mean be bold from like a jerk’s perspective, when you know you should be doing something, do it.
 Don’t be passive in doing it.

-Jade: Just like be dangerous doesn’t mean jump off a cliff without a parachute.
+Jade: Just like “be dangerous” doesn’t mean jump off a cliff without a parachute.
 It’s about taking risks.

 I remember that we’re having a lot of trouble with getting people to even show up.
 There was this weird resistance to, needing to be prompted a whole bunch of times, told by a whole bunch of people, to even walk in the door at Gangplank.